Code-Institute-Submissions/CottonBox/README.md

 ### Features to Implement

-    There are currently no features that are left to be implemeted in this version of the project.
+- When working links for social media are available, I will be including them in the social media section of the footer.

 ## Technologies Used